 The wood burning stove can lead to instant illness when installed poorly on chimneys without the chimney lining.
 When the chimney lining is missing it will lead to the accumulation of the carbon monoxide.
 This will prevent the gas from the burning wood not moving out through the chimney and it can flow inwards into the house.
 Therefore when the DIY stove installation is poorly installed and is left to warm the house during the night one will die from invisible and aroma less carbon monoxide poisoning that happens without one noticing that they are suffocating.
 Hence always leave it to the experts to handle your stove installation (Always ask for there HETAS ID to ensure they are qualified to do the install).

 Chimney Liner Fitting

 We guaranteed their safety and also the paid inspection fees were given back.
-This explains that you should not venture on what you feels to be a great deal or a easy job, do a little bit of research before hand if you have no experience i would advise leaving the experts to handle their work to cut down on expenses such as fines, losses on not suitable products and most importantly your own safety.
+This explains that you should not venture on what you feel to be a great deal or an easy job, do a little bit of research before hand if you have no experience I would advise leaving the experts to handle their work to cut down on expenses such as fines, losses on not suitable products and most importantly your own safety.

 All Chimneys Are Not For The Wood Burners

 Wood burning stoves have specific chimneys that will ensure safety from smoke and back-flow of the gases.
 When we had a call up for an investigation to check the stove flue we came across another DIY installation which could have been a disaster if used.
 On inspection we came across the install to have its flue pipe connected to the stove to be completely crushed and flattened to squeeze into a pre-cast flue, This would have only been a matter of time until the flue would have been completely blocked and could have most likely killed the occupants within mins.